rajibmehedihasan/rajibmehedihasan/README.md

 I'm **Mehedi Hasan**, a Full-Stack Developer and cool frontend crafter with over 6 years of experience in building scalable, robust solutions.
 My focus areas include Node.js, Express, PostgreSQL, and GraphQL, along with visually engaging frontend development using React and Vue.

-- 🔭 I’m currently working at **Brain Station 23** as a Software Engineer, building dynamic APIs and reusable components.
+- 🔭 I’m currently working at **Brain Station 23** as a Software Engineer.
 - 🌱 I’m currently learning advanced **GraphQL** techniques and exploring **real-time data streaming** with **Kafka**.
 - 👯 I’m looking to collaborate on **open-source React/Vue projects** and **full-stack solutions**.
 - 💬 Ask me about **frontend development, design systems**, and **dynamic API integrations**.
 - ⚡ Fun fact: I don’t have a CSE degree, but with over 6 years of hands-on experience, I’ve built dynamic and visually engaging interfaces, all driven by my passion for coding and design.
-Guided by my motto, _"Continuous Learning, Continuous Improvement,"_ I’m always exploring new technologies and honing my skills!
+Guided by my motto, _"Continuous Learning, Continuous Improvement,"_!

 ---